mkbabb/parse-that/docs/tranches/B/NOVELTY-FIRST-FINDINGS-AND-RESUME-HANDOFF-2026-08-01.md

 ## Exact next boundary

-Do not create a prototype until a fresh independent audit accepts N1-A3, its committed SHA is the sole dispatch input, and the still-absent root is assigned.
+Do not create a prototype until N1-A4 and the prior-art adjudication share a committed SHA that is the sole dispatch input and the still-absent root is rechecked.

 Then execute only in this order:

-1. fresh independent source audit of the N1-A3 15-entry manifest, both strict schemas, gold/raw ROW/RUN derivation, controls, 102 hostile dispositions, duplicate-key rejection, external trust boundary, product relation, path normal form, and absent root;
+1. bank the completed fresh independent N1-A4 source audit: 15-entry manifest, both strict schemas, byte-owned gold/raw ROW/RUN derivation, 8 controls, 130
+   hostile dispositions, and absent root;
+2. commit/pin N1-A4 plus the prior-art adjudication;
-2. only after acceptance, exactly one N-IETM Luna xhigh greenfield prototype against accepted and rebuilt M2 plus the semantic-law envelope, using the frozen generic/Value/standards suites;
+3. only after that pin, exactly one N-IETM Luna xhigh greenfield integration/equivalence probe against accepted and rebuilt M2 plus the semantic-law envelope, using the frozen generic/Value/standards suites;
-3. fresh Sol xhigh hostile critique of the immutable N-IETM root;
+4. fresh Sol xhigh hostile critique of the immutable N-IETM root;
-4. owner agglomeration; and
+5. owner agglomeration; and
-5. stop.
+6. stop.
 N-DNF, N-WRR, and N-GLL remain NO-GO until a later explicit owner authority resolves their born-RED predicates.

 An interrupted root freezes permanently.
 A correction uses a new absent root.